TheLocehiliosan/yadm/yadm.md

        into a Git repository, which often resides on a public system. yadm can make  it  easy  to  encrypt and decrypt a set of files so the encrypted version can be maintained in the Git  repository.
-This  feature  will only work if the gpg(1) command is available.
+This  feature  will only work if a supported tool is available.
+Both gpg(1) and openssl(1) are supported.  gpg is used by default, but openssl can  be  configured with the yadm.cypher configuration.

        To  use  this  feature, a list of patterns must be created and saved as
        $HOME/.config/yadm/encrypt.
 This list of patterns should  be  relative